 The first thing most people are likely to notice about the latest RAV4 are its looks.
-Compared to the somewhat anonymous second-, third- and fourth-generation cars, the current offering boasts sharp edges, chunky square wheelarches and distinctive light designs front and rear.
+Compared to the somewhat anonymous second, third and fourth-generation cars, the current offering boasts sharp edges, chunky square wheelarches and distinctive light designs front and rear.
 The smaller Toyota C-HR is no longer the only eye-catching SUV from the Japanese brand, then.

 Power comes from a 2.5-litre four-cylinder petrol engine, plus the aforementioned electric motor.
-Horsepower, fuel economy, CO2 emissions and acceleration figures differ very slightly between the front- and four-wheel drive versions, while a CVT automatic gearbox is the only transmission available.
+Horsepower, fuel economy, CO2 emissions and acceleration figures differ very slightly between the front and four-wheel drive versions, while a CVT automatic gearbox is the only transmission available.

-Inside, there's a decent amount of passenger and luggage room, combined with a high level of interior trim quality, although the RAV4 can't be said to be at the cutting edge of style or luxury, even compared to some rivals.
-Plus, the infotainment system is a let-down: a pretty small eight-inch screen and no Apple CarPlay or Android Auto capability means the Toyota is well off the pace of rivals in this area.
+Inside, there's a decent amount of passenger and luggage room, combined with high interior trim quality.
+Although the RAV4 can't be said to be at the cutting edge of style or luxury, even compared to some rivals, it looks smart and has some great common-sense touches including rubberised grips on the inside of the door handles.

-The RAV4's hybrid-only status means it has a far higher starting price than petrol- or diesel-engined rivals, but that same hybrid powertrain gives it the low CO2 emissions that translate to affordable Benefit-in-Kind (BiK) tax for company-car users.
+The RAV4's hybrid-only status means it has a far higher starting price than petrol or diesel-engined rivals, but that same hybrid powertrain gives it the low CO2 emissions that translate to affordable Benefit-in-Kind (BiK) tax for company-car users.